Scheme valuations and the cost control mechanism

 The Government has considered the Government Actuary’s final report on his review of the cost control mechanism and concluded that changes are necessary to ensure it operates in line with its objectives.

-The Government is consulting on changes to the mechanism, which it believes will establish a fairer balance of risks between the Exchequer and scheme members, create a more stable mechanism and take account of the wider economic picture.
+The Government was consulting on changes to the mechanism, with a view to establishing a fairer balance of risks between the Exchequer and scheme members, creating a more stable mechanism and taking account of the wider economic picture.

-All the Government’s proposals are in line with changes recommended by the Government Actuary, and any changes made as a result of the consultation will be part of the 2020 valuation process.
+The Government’s proposals were in line with changes recommended by the Government Actuary, and any changes made as a result of the consultation will be part of the 2020 valuation process.